hotosm/hotosm-website/_docs/guidelines/04-add-project-page.md

 ### 2. Decide if you want to have a map-based project view or static hero image

-  * Map-based will look like the screenshot above with a map view at the top of the page.
+  * Map-based will have an interactive map view at the top of the page instead of an image.

   * Static hero image will not have map but only a large full-width image that you choose.